aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/adjust-pdf-page-size/_index.md

 }
 ```

-## Step 3: Rendering HTML to PDF
+## Step 3: Render HTML to PDF – Two Scenarios

-Now, you will render the HTML content to a PDF file.
-We will cover two scenarios: one where the page size is not adjusted to the content width, and another where it is adjusted.
+Now we’ll see how to **generate PDF from HTML** with two different page‑size strategies.

-### Page Size Not Adjusted
+### 3.1 Page size NOT adjusted to content width

-In this scenario, the page size is set to a fixed width and height, which may crop the content if it exceeds these dimensions.
+In this case we fix the page dimensions (100 × 100 points).
+If any element exceeds these limits, it will be clipped.

 ```java
 String pdf_output;